 Lower VSL Moderate VSL High VSL Severe VSL R1 The responsible entity's System model failed to represent one of the Requirement R1, Parts 1.1.1 through 1.1.6.
 The responsible entity's System model failed to represent two of the Requirement R1, Parts 1.1.1 through 1.1.6.
 The responsible entity's System model failed to represent three of the Requirement R1, Parts 1.1.1 through 1.1.6.
 The responsible entity's System model failed to represent four or more of the Requirement R1, Parts 1.1.1 through 1.1.6.
-OR OR The responsible entity's System model did not use the latest data consistent with the data provided in accordance with the MOD-010 and MOD-012 standards and other The responsible entity's System model did not represent projected System conditions as described in Requirement R1. sources, including items represented OR in the Corrective Action Plan.
-The responsible entity's System model did not use the latest data consistent with the data provided in accordance with the MOD-010 and MOD-012 standards and other sources, including items represented in the Corrective Action Plan.
+OR The responsible entity's System model did not represent projected System conditions as described in Requirement R1.
+OR The responsible entity's System model did not use data consistent with that provided in accordance with the MOD-010 and MOD-012 standards and other sources, including items represented in the Corrective Action Plan.
 R2 The responsible entity failed to comply with Requirement R2, Part 2.6.
 The responsible entity failed to comply with Requirement R2, Part 2.3 or Part 2.8.
 The responsible entity failed to comply with one of the following Parts of Requirement R2: Part 2.1, Part 2.2, Part 2.4, Part 2.5, or Part 2.7.
 The responsible entity failed to comply with two or more of the following Parts of Requirement R2: Part 2.1, Part 2.2, Part 2.4, or Part 2.7.
-OR, The responsible entity does not have a completed annual Planning Assessment.
-R3 The responsible entity did not identify planning events as described in Requirement R3, Part 3.4 or extreme events as described in Requirement The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for one of the The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for two of the categories The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for three or more of the
+OR The responsible entity does not have a completed annual Planning Assessment.
+R3 The responsible entity did not identify planning events as described in Requirement R3, Part 3.4 or extreme events as described in Requirement R3, Part 3.5.
+The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for one of the categories (P2 through P7) in Table 1.
+The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for two of the categories (P2 through P7) in The responsible entity did not perform studies as specified in Requirement R3, Part 3.1 to determine that the BES meets the performance requirements for three or more of the categories (P2 through P7) in Table 1.